undeMalum/portfolio/content/posts/csv-sqlite-converter/index.md

 {{< youtube id="gobBQwtFeyk" >}}
 ***

-It highlites two most important aspects of open source code:
+It highlights two most important aspects of open source code:
 1. It is available for everyone
 2. Together, we can make it better